gatherworkshops/digital-media/_courses/building-the-web/layout-basics.md

       - Find `.info-section` and change background to white
       - Find `.gallery-section` and remove the background

+      {:.checkpoint}
+      My page looks awesome now!

+    notes: |

+      You may have done this as we went along, but if not you should tidy it up now!

   - content: |
       ## Grumpy Cat Output